The Short Happy Life of Francis Macomber: Synopsis

+The next day, the party hunts Cape buffalo.
+Macomber and Wilson hunt together and shoot three, killing two but merely wounding the first, which retreats into the bush.
+Macomber experiences a rush of confidence, saying that it felt "as though a dam within him had burst."
+While Macomber is jubilant, Margot also senses his renewed sense of vitality and is sullen.

 The gun-bearers report that the first buffalo has not died and has gone into the tall grass.
 Wilson refocuses on Macomber and helps him track the wounded buffalo, ominously paralleling the previous day's lion hunt.
-Macomber, however, is confident this time, courageous.
-Wilson is again proud.
+This time, however, Macomber approaches the hunt in earnest, without any of the fear he displayed before.

 When they find the buffalo, it charges Macomber.
-He stands his ground and fires, but his shots are too high.
+He stands his ground and fires, but his shots are too high, impacting the bone shield across the top of the animal's head (the "boss").
 Wilson shoots as well, but the buffalo keeps charging.
 At the same time, Margot fires a shot from the car, which hits Macomber in the head and kills him.

-As told by the omniscient narrator, “… and Mrs. Macomber, in the car, had shot at the buffalo with the 6.5 Mannlicher as it seemed about to gore Macomber and had hit her husband about two inches up and a little to one side of the base of his skull …”
+Wilson is furious, noting that he would report it as an accident, but heavily indicating that Margot intentionally killed her husband because she knew he would divorce her.

 Publication history

 "The Short Happy Life of Francis Macomber" was published in the September 1936 issue of Cosmopolitan and later in The Fifth Column and the First Forty-Nine Stories (1938).